 Reducing falls requires a comprehensive, multifactorial approach that combines evidence-based interventions with customized solutions.
 The CMS Falls Evidence Report underscores that combined strategies such as environmental modifications, tailored care plans, and intensive staff training can significantly decrease fall rates.

-- Tailored care plans for individual residents
+- Tailored care plans for individual residents, integrating physical and cognitive assessments

 As nursing homes face these challenges, many elderly individuals prefer solutions that allow them to maintain independence in their own homes.
 By leveraging innovations in mobility aids, older adults can maximize their autonomy and reduce the occurrence of falls.
 The VELA Independence Chair is one such solution, offering a medically approved design for home use.
 It provides enhanced safety, freedom of movement while seated, and support for daily activities like cooking, dressing, or transferring—all while alleviating the demands on informal caregivers.